Security-Onion-Solutions/securityonion-docs/FAQ.rst

 Where can I find the version information for Security Onion?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-With regard to Security Onion 16.04, if the machine was built with the
-Security Onion 16.04 ISO image, version information can be found in
+If the machine was built with the Security Onion 16.04 ISO image, version information can be found in ``/etc/PinguyBuilder.conf``.
-``/etc/PinguyBuilder.conf``.

 Where can I find interesting pcaps to replay?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~